adhammohamed1/YAMY-painter/README.md

 ## Design Patterns
 **1. Factory Design Pattern**
-We have used Factory design patter in order to create new Objects without need of construction and to avoid coupling and dependency between Classes.
-So we constructed new instances of classes through this factory and returning it in needed methods or classes
+We have used Factory design pattern to create new objects without the need of constructors and to avoid coupling and dependency between classes.
+So we constructed new instances of classes through this factory and returned in needed methods or classes.

 **2. Prototype Design Pattern**
 We have used Prototype design pattern by implementing “Cloneable” interface and implementing “clone()” method in each and every Shape class and also Cloning instances of “Point” class.
-It helped us making copies of our Objects using values not references that helped us in copy method.
+It helped us make copies of our Objects using values instead of references which helped in the copy method.

 **3. Singleton Design Pattern**
-We have used Singleton design pattern to assure the creation of only one object of “ScreenShotter” class which has main aim to take screenshot of the painting board and it is the only instance that is allowed to do such task.
+We have used Singleton design pattern to ensure the creation of only one instance of “ScreenShotter” class whose main aim is to screenshot the paint board and it is the only instance that is allowed to do such task.

 **4. Façade Design Pattern**
-We have used façade design pattern as it offers a simple interface to more complex underlying objects.
-So we could use draw methods using objects of “ShapeMakerFacade” class and not by accessing the shapes classes itself.
+We have used the Façade design pattern as it offers a simple interface to more complex underlying objects.
+So we could use draw methods using objects of “ShapeMakerFacade” class instead of accessing the shapes classes themselves.

 **5. Iterator Design Pattern**
-Iterator design Pattern facilitates looping across the array list of Geometric shapes needed to be drawn by only using 2 basic methods which are : “hasNext()” and “next()” avoiding looping with varying conditions.
+Iterator design Pattern facilitates looping across the array list of Geometric shapes needed to be drawn by only using 2 basic methods which are : “hasNext()” and “next()” avoiding looping with varying conditions which helped enhance the readability of the code.

-**6. Iterator Design Pattern**
+**6. Observer Design Pattern**
 Observer design pattern helped us with automatic screenshotting(update method) while drawing (auto-documentation) as it takes screenshot each and every time we release the mouse by only